 Five businesses are involved: Eqiom, Lhoist (Chaux et Dolomies du Boulonnais), Air Liquide France Industrie, Dunkerque LNG and RTE.
-The aim of the scheme is to capture the residual $\mathrm{CO}2$ inevitably emitted by Eqiom and Lhoist in their industrial processes, purify it using AirLiquide's CryocapTM technology and transport it via an 80 km-network of underground pipelines to a $\mathrm{CO}2$ terminal (planned to be located close to the Dunkerque LNG liquefied natural gas terminal) in the port of Dunkirk.
-Stored temporarily, this $\mathrm{CO}2$ could then be loaded onto suitable ships for dispatch to natural storage sinks in the North Sea.
-Objectives of this shared initiative: - 1.5 M tonnes of ${\rm CO_2}$ per year.

-Plaquette H2 FAB 2024 world forum GB.indd 21 IMERYS The site manufactures special binders (calcium aluminate cement) intended for the building chemistry and refractory markets to produce 280 Kt of clinker and 170 to 180 Kt of cement per year.
-There are plans to expand the site to host new low-carbon projects: - AGGLO for raw materials diversification - FIT: a new furnace to reduce CO2 emissions by using low-carbon raw materials and to develop the use of more sober energy sources (natural gas, hydrogen).
+The aim of the scheme is to capture the residual CO_2 inevitably emitted by Eqiom and Lhoist in their industrial processes, purify it using AirLiquide's CryocapTM technology and transport it via an 80 km-network of underground pipelines to a CO_2 terminal (planned to be located close to the Dunkerque LNG liquefied natural gas terminal) in the port of Dunkirk.
+Stored temporarily, this CO_2 could then be loaded onto suitable ships for dispatch to natural storage sinks in the North Sea.
+Objectives of this shared initiative: - 1.5 M tonnes of CO2 per year.
+IMERYS The site manufactures special binders (calcium aluminate cement) intended for the building chemistry and refractory markets to produce 280 Kt of clinker and 170 to 180 Kt of cement per year.
+There are plans to expand the site to host new low-carbon projects: AGGLO for raw materials diversification • FIT: a new furnace to reduce CO2 emissions by using low-carbon raw materials and to develop the use of more sober energy sources (natural gas, hydrogen).
 In 2022, pilot testing phases and feasibility parameters as well as sizing of the future semi-industrial facility have been finalised.
 Following the receipt of DEMIBaC funding (ADEME).

 • PRECIZE: Production trials and validation of cement quality using hydrogen (planned for 2025).
 These two investments amount to a total of more than 30 million euros.
-Result: A potential reduction of 40,000 tonnes of CO.
-(50% CO, reduction compared to clinker produced traditionally) per year has been identified for the Dunkirk site.
+Result: A potential reduction of 40,000 tonnes of CO2 (50% CO2 reduction compared to clinker produced traditionally) per year has been identified for the Dunkirk site.
 Furthermore, as part of the development of the FIT Project, an additional reduction of around 40,000 tonnes will be achieved at constant production volumes.
 (100% reduction of CO2 compared to clinker produced traditionally).

 DILLINGER FRANCE Since 2013, Dillinger France has been working to improve its energy performance, implementing ISO 50001.
 The company has been taking actions to reduce its energy consumption such as applying a variablefrequency drive across almost all its electric motors, compressed air consumption optimisation, LED relamping of its workshops and offices, recovering heat from all the reheating furnaces and optimising minimum consumption levels when plant is not up and running.
 Dillinger France has won €1,8 million grant from the ADEME as part of the Government's call for projects on "Energy efficient processes and utilities in the industry".
 It is the only Dunkirk project to be selected from among sixteen nationwide.
-Result: This grant has helped to support the renovation of one of the two powerful ovens in which Dillinger France has invested 10 million euros and will help to reduce their CO2 emissions by 2.7%.
-Other projects are under consideration, such as the integration of hydrogen into the natural gas being fed into its furnaces, or capturing part of the CO2 emissions for storage purposes.
+Result: This grant has helped to support the renovation of one of the two powerful ovens in which Dillinger France has invested 10 million euros and will help to reduce their CO, emissions by 2.7%.
+Other projects are under consideration, such as the integration of hydrogen into the natural gas being fed into its furnaces, or capturing part of the CO_2 emissions for storage purposes.
 A study is also being conducted about reducing the impact of the process on water resources.
 BALL PACKAGING